cosimoyi/MLSoccer/README.md

 		shoot()
 ```

-The class is just a blueprint and doesn’t do anything independently.
-We can create objects using the blueprint provided by the class.
+The class is just a blueprint and doesn’t do anything independently, but we can create objects using the blueprint provided by the class.
 These objects we make can interact with each other in the game environment.
 Programming languages often use the keyword `new` to singal that an object is being initialized.
 We can then use `.` operator to call the methods of that object.

 ```C#
 playerA = new Player(“playerA”, 185, 85, “right”);